Rishats/c_with_linux_practice/docker/readme.md

 In Docker, PID 1 is the first process started inside a container.
 Typically, sending signals to processes like `SIGTERM`, `SIGKILL`, or `SIGQUIT` can terminate or restart processes.
 However, the behavior is different for PID 1 inside a container:

 - The only signals that can be sent to PID 1 are those for which explicit signal handlers have been installed.
-- **SIGKILL** cannot be caught or ignored, and it must be handled by the system or container orchestrator (like Docker or Tsuru).
+- **SIGKILL** cannot be caught or ignored, and it must be handled by the system or container orchestrator.
 - If no handler is set for signals like `SIGTERM`, the process may not respond, leaving the container stuck.

 This project demonstrates: